walbourn/walbourn.github.io/_posts/2016-08-16-anatomy-of-direct3d-12-create-device.md

 <strong>Update:</strong> With Visual Studio 2017, you can use the <a href="https://walbourn.github.io/windows-10-creators-update-sdk/">Windows 10 Creators Update SDK (15063)</a> or <a href="https://walbourn.github.io/windows-10-fall-creators-update-sdk/">Windows 10 Fall Creators Update SDK (16299)</a>.
 VS 2015 is not supported by these newer SDKs.

+<strong>GitHub:</strong> Note that you can now obtain the latest Direct3D 12 headers directly from [DirectX-Headers](https://github.com/microsoft/DirectX-Headers).

 <h1>Direct3D 12.x</h1>

 With the <a href="https://walbourn.github.io/windows-10-anniversary-update-sdk/">Windows 10 Anniversary Update (14393)</a>, newer drivers and devices can support some additional features for Direct3D 12.
 You can obtain the 12.1 interface from your 12.0 device by using <code>QueryInterface</code> or <code>ComPtr::As</code>--this will fail on older versions of Windows 10.